-Antibiotic resistance refers to the ability of microorganisms to withstand standard of care antibiotic medications that were once effective.
+Antimicrobial resistance refers to the ability of microorganisms to mutate and become immune to standard-of-care antibiotic medications that were once effective.

-For the past 70 years, antibiotics have been used to treat infectious bacterial diseases ; however, several factors including the overuse and misuse of antibiotic agents have led to the spread of resistant bacteria, posing a serious global health risk.
-The World Health Organization describes antibiotic resistance as one of the greatest healthcare challenges, and cautions that a post-antibiotic era, in which common infections and minor injuries such as skin or soft tissue injuries can kill, is a very real possibility for the 21st Century.
+For the past 70 years, antibiotics have been used to treat infectious bacterial diseases; however, several factors, including the overuse and misuse of antibiotic agents, have led to the spread of resistant bacteria, posing a serious global health risk.
+The World Health Organization (WHO) describes antimicrobial resistance as “a global health emergency that will seriously jeopardize progress in modern medicine,” and cautions that a post-antibiotic era, in which common infections and minor injuries such as skin or soft tissue injuries can kill, is a very real possibility for the 21st Century.

 While antibiotic resistance can occur naturally as bacteria evolve and mutate, inappropriate use of antibiotics is greatly exacerbating the problem.
 Antibiotics are often prescribed and/or used for non-bacterial, viral infections such as the common cold or flu, against which they are not effective.